 Ecole Supérieure des Beaux Arts (ESBA)www.erba-nantes.fr

-Fall and Academic Year IES Abroad students with prior training in studio art are eligible to enroll in one to two courses at ESBA, as space allows.
+Fall and Academic Year IES Abroad students (with priority given to students with experience) may enroll in one course at this fine arts school.
 As registration takes place in September only, spring students may enroll only if a spot becomes vacant.

 ESBA courses are practical workshops - you work alone with advising from the class instructor.
 Your evaluation and grade is based on your work and progress in class.
 ESBA offers you opportunities in:

 Courses typically earn 2 credits.